henriquefig/Cataloguer/readme.md

 ### License

-The README converter is free software licensed under the MIT license.
+The Cataloguer is free software licensed under the MIT license.